I was asked to share some advice on getting kids to do chores.

 Then we built up to the second chore.
 So they clean their rooms and do a second chore on Saturdays.

 The second chore is from a mental list that I recite to them and I offer the option to choose.
-These are things like wash windows, wipe down the bathroom counters, wash walls, take all the shoes to the mudroom, vacuum.
-The younger two will pick from this list.
-My oldest unloads the dishwasher because he is tall enough.
+These are things like wash windows, wipe down the bathroom counters, wash walls, take all the shoes to the mudroom, vacuum, unload the dishwasher, fold a basket of laundry, etc.

-Then we added in mid-week chores for my oldest.
+Then we added in mid-week chores for my oldest, and add in mid-week chores as each kid gets older.

-And now that we are all at home, we do morning room clean up and a second chore every few days.
+During times when we are all at home (on break), we do morning room clean-up and a second chore every few days.

 How we introduced chores into our kids’ lives